Smarter Work HQ

 Pros

-Competitor keyword data is unmatched in accuracy and breadth.
-You see exactly which keywords a competitor ranks for, their estimated monthly traffic, and search intent—information you can't pull from free tools or Google Search Console alone.
+Competitor keyword data is unmatched in depth.
+You can pull the exact keywords your competitors rank for, their estimated monthly traffic, and search intent—something free tools simply cannot do at scale.

 Cons